martadaniel/jquery_social_bars/README.md

         The optimal bar logo size is 30px * 30px.

 Icons:
-  Social icons by Desing Deck (http://www.designdeck.co.uk/a/1252) is included.
+  Social icons by Desing Deck (http://www.designdeck.co.uk/a/1252) is already included.